irek02/software-developer-guide/guide/introduction.md

 After working with software professionally for some time, I learned that there are three biggest challenges for developers:

 1. Building the system that is robust, maintainable and flexible (quality software).
-2. Building the right system in the first place (affect the right business metrics).
+2. Building the right system in the first place (move the right business metrics).
 3. Building the system on budget and time.

-In this book, you will learn about techniques, practices and methodologies that help us face the above challenges.
+In this guide, you will learn about techniques, practices and methodologies that help us face the above challenges.
 Note that I did not invent these ideas.
-I just picked the ones that help with the listed challenges.
+I just picked the ones that I think are most useful in this context.

 --------------------------------------------
 _Why did you write this book?_